Wills and Estate Planning Tailored for You

 Do I need incapacity planning in my Wills and Estate Planning?

 Your will does not become effective until after your death.
 Many estate plans will contemplate what will happen if you become incapacitated and unable to manage your affairs.
-For example, if you are in a coma, who will be able to make medical decisions on your behalf?
+For example, if you are in a coma, who will be able to make medical decisions on your behalf or pay your bills?

 BENEFITS OF WILL AND ESTATE PLANNING WITH ATTORNEYS AT SEAY LAW FIRM, PLLC